teamtomo/teamtomo-site-archive/guides/EMPIAR-10164/introduction.md

 a cryo-ET dataset of HIV-1 virus like particles (VLPs) from the [Briggs group](https://www2.mrc-lmb.cam.ac.uk/groups/briggs/).

-Data will be processed *ab initio*, with the aim of highlighting many important concepts and exposing you to powerful tools.
+Data will be processed *ab initio*, highlighting many important concepts and exposing you to powerful tools which will hope with your own data processing needs.

 ```{note}
 This subset was used to benchmark both